copsTvFan/cops-episode-guide/guide.md

 **Boston, MA 8**

 - (4:32 PM Stolen Bike Call) Lowell -- Officer Chris Finneral's lifelong dream was to be a police officer.
 At one time he was involved in construction for 8-10 years with his own company.
 The opportunity came up so he jumped at the chance and took the tests because he'd never get another chance and here he is.
-Bike found in neighbor's driveway/Mexicans crash a van over a fence and flee/cops buy food/man steals bag full of food/missing child found at pool/Asian domestic dispute.  be a cop.
+Bike found in neighbor's driveway
+- Mexicans crash a van over a fence and flee
+- cops buy food
+- man steals bag full of food
+- missing child found at pool
+- Asian domestic dispute.

 He could die tomorrow and be happy since he accomplished his goal.

 ## CP-916